christopher-milne-design/design-system/SYNC_TOKENS.md

 Your Project
 ├── tokens/
-│   ├── colors.json          # Converted color tokens
+│   ├── colors.json          # Converted colour tokens
 │   ├── spacing.json         # Spacing tokens (if any)
 │   ├── typography.json      # Typography tokens (if any)
 │   └── radius.json          # Border radius tokens (if any)